SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimSandCRefinement.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

-You can now go back and do a full mesh combining local mesh refinement, a boundary layer, and spherical or cylindrical refinment.
+You can now go back and do a full mesh combining local mesh refinement, a boundary layer, and spherical or cylindrical refinement.